cyrusradfar/llm-model-review/README.md

  - frequency histogram with 16 buckets
  - best fitting kmeans clustering by silhouette score, cluster centers included.
 Examined 3 - 32 cluster counts.
 Note that a stratified sample across 10 deciles of 1500 weights was used to expedite kmeans clustering

-As each layer was processed, the stratified subsamples were aggregated and are called the "ALL" layer at the end of the report.
+As each layer was processed, the stratified subsamples were aggregated and are called the "FINAL SAMPLE" layer near the end of the report.

+The "FINAL STATS" arrays at the very end of the report is pre-aggregated statistics from every layer to simplify any analysis that would go across, e.g. "Maximum max" across all the layers.